HÀNG ĐÀO STREET LIFE | Darrin Henry

 I can imagine if I tried that with Sharon she would want to hold the fork herself, in case I spilled the food on her clothes!
 Oh to be young again!

 A Safe Night Out For Everyone At The Hanoi Night Market

 Continuing our slow stroll we finally reach the end of the 700m long street, well over an hour later and then turn around to come back down to view the stalls on the other side.

 I’m fascinated by the incredibly friendly and relaxed atmosphere that sits so easily alongside the air of excitement in the crowd.
 What makes this so unique is the absence of any tension that usually rears it’s head in a large crowd out at night, especially with young people.
 Alcohol isn’t being obviously promoted but it’s being consumed at the little informal street bars, which are no more than a collection of plastic stools and a coffee table.
 Despite this there is no rowdiness, no one is loud or intimidating.
 This feature of Southeast Asia’s culture, the respect for others, makes events like these enjoyable for people of all ages, locals and tourists alike.

-The Hanoi street market should definitely be on any visitors list of things to do in this amazing city.
+The Hanoi night market should definitely be on any visitors list of things to do in this amazing city.
 It’s open every Friday, Saturday and Sunday evening from 6pm.